stefan-hoeck/idris2-tui/DESIGN.md

 ## Layout ##

-The `Layout` module provides a family of functions for aranging `View`s on screen.
-These rely on `View`s correctly reporting their `size`, so be sure and test your `View` implementations against these functions.
+The `Layout` module provides a family of functions for arranging `View`s on screen.
+This is the easy way to create responsive-ish designs.

 ## Components ##